Codecademy/docs/content/php/concepts/string-functions/terms/substr/substr.md

 The `$offset` parameter is an `int` value and specifies the start of the substring in the following manner:

-- Positive or zero values specifies the zero-based character position from the start of the string.
+- Positive or zero values specify the zero-based character position from the start of the string.
 - Negative values indicate the character position from the end of the string.
 - An `$offset` greater than the length of `$string` will return an empty string.